aisamanra/electric-boogaloo/README.md

 or the name of a table declared in the source file.
 By default all values are given the `NOT NULL` qualifier, but this can be avoided by ending a type name with a `?` operator.
+Additionally, rows can be made `UNIQUE` by adding a `!` operator, and a default value can be set by adding `= value` to the end of a row for whatever value you choose.

 All tables get an implicit `id` column of the form